algorand/go-algorand/data/transactions/logic/TEAL_opcodes_v5.md

 - Bytecode: 0x57 {uint8}, {uint8}
 - Stack: ..., A: []byte &rarr; ..., []byte
 - A range of bytes from A starting at S up to but not including S+L. If L is 0, then extract to the end of the string.
 If S or S+L is larger than the array length, the program fails
-- Availability: v5
+- Introduced In: v5

 ## extract3

 - Bytecode: 0x58
 - Stack: ..., A: []byte, B: uint64, C: uint64 &rarr; ..., []byte
 - A range of bytes from A starting at B up to but not including B+C. If B+C is larger than the array length, the program fails<br />`extract3` can be called using `extract` with no immediates.
-- Availability: v5
+- Introduced In: v5

 ## extract_uint16

 - Bytecode: 0x59
 - Stack: ..., A: []byte, B: uint64 &rarr; ..., uint64
 - A uint16 formed from a range of big-endian bytes from A starting at B up to but not including B+2.
 If B+2 is larger than the array length, the program fails
-- Availability: v5
+- Introduced In: v5

 ## extract_uint32

 - Bytecode: 0x5a
 - Stack: ..., A: []byte, B: uint64 &rarr; ..., uint64
 - A uint32 formed from a range of big-endian bytes from A starting at B up to but not including B+4.
 If B+4 is larger than the array length, the program fails
-- Availability: v5
+- Introduced In: v5

 ## extract_uint64

 - Bytecode: 0x5b
 - Stack: ..., A: []byte, B: uint64 &rarr; ..., uint64
 - A uint64 formed from a range of big-endian bytes from A starting at B up to but not including B+8.
 If B+8 is larger than the array length, the program fails
-- Availability: v5
+- Introduced In: v5

 ## balance

 - Bytecode: 0x60
 - Stack: ..., A &rarr; ..., uint64
 - balance for account A, in microalgos.
 The balance is observed after the effects of previous transactions in the group, and after the fee for the current transaction is deducted.
 Changes caused by inner transactions are observable immediately following `itxn_submit`
-- Availability: v2
+- Introduced In: v2
 - Mode: Application

 params: Txn.Accounts offset (or, since v4, an _available_ account address).
 Return: value.